zio/zio/docs/guides/migrate/migration-guide.md

 }
 ```

-In ZIO 2.x, to create a test suite, it's not important that whether we are testing pure or effectful tests.
-The syntax is the same, and the `test`, and `testM` are unified.
-So the `testM` was removed.
+In ZIO 2.x, when creating a test suite, it's not important whether we are testing pure or effectful code. `testM` was removed, and we can unifromly use `test` in both cases.

 ### Unification of `Assertion` and `AssertionM`

-In ZIO 2.x, `Assertion` and `AssertionM` were unified to a single type, `Assertion`, so the `AssertionM` was removed.
+In ZIO 2.x, `Assertion` and `AssertionM` were unified to a single type, `Assertion`, so `AssertionM` was removed.
 In ZIO 2.x, instead of writing effectful assertions (`AssertionM`) and then asserting workflows, we should perform workflows and then simply assert the result of the workflow.

 Assume we have written the following test in ZIO 1.x: